noqcks/google-oidc-kubernetes/README.md

-# Google OIDC for Kubernetes Dashboard & Kubectl
+# How to Secure your Kubernetes Cluster with Google OIDC

++ Kubernetes Dashboard & Kubectl +

-This will show you how to setup your Kubernetes cluster so that you can access it from the dashboard _and_ `kubectl` with a Google OIDC token.
+This will show you how to setup your Kubernetes cluster so that you can access it from the dashboard _and_ `kubectl` with a Google [OIDC](https://en.wikipedia.org/wiki/OpenID_Connect) token.

+This is much safer than passing around a single `~/.kube/config` to all your Developers! ;)

 One thing before we begin: this guide is written assuming you're using kops and Google OIDC, but it should be generic enough to work with any flavor of Kubernetes config and any OIDC provider.